-Intricate geometries such as hollow structures, lattices, and porous or high-density materials, including various composite types, are possible without complex tooling.
-Binder jetting allows the ability to tailor the porosity and microstructure of a part by controlling the particle size and binder droplet strategy, not to mention it allows for a wide range of post-processing opportunities as shown to the right.
+Intricate geometries, such as hollow structures and lattices, are possible without complex tooling.
+Final parts can also be porous or high-density, and various composite types are also possible.
+Binder jetting allows the ability to tailor the porosity and microstructure of a part by controlling the particle size and binder droplet strategy - what's more, it allows for a wide range of post-processing opportunities as shown to the right.